 3. Buy a Go Los Angeles Multi-Attraction Card

 Seeking out free and affordable activities does come at a price (pun intended.)
-You often have to miss out on the big attractions such as theme parks, renowned museums, or landmarks.
+You often have to miss out on the big attractions such as theme parks, renowned museums, or landmarks…or do you?

 The Go Los Angeles Multi-Attraction Card is a budget traveler’s dream come true.
 One pass grants you access to 30 of Los Angeles’ top attractions including: